yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 ## Initial Code

-We have created a starter project using [JSFiddle](https://jsfiddle.net/slevin11/k3z2uysx/).
+The recommended way to get started is to use our [preconfigured tutorial site](https://replit.com/@slevin1/Behavior-Graph-Java-Tutorial-2?v=1).

 You should use that for this tutorial.

-It has some simple HTML/CSS to represent the Thermostat's user interface.
+It has some existing Swing code to represent the Thermostat's user interface.
-If you wish to use your own environment you will need to copy the HTML and CSS from this JSFiddle site into your own.
+If you wish to use your own environment you will need to copy the three `.java` files from our tutorial site.

 The initial setup code has been provided for you.
 There is a `Main.java` which creates the core objects.